-Certificate of Teaching and Learning in Higher Education
+Certificate in Teaching and Learning in Higher Education

 Centre for the Enhancement of Teaching and Learning (CETL)

-Online registration for certificate course in the second semester starts at 10:00am, 16 December, 2016 (Friday) and continues as long as places are available.
+Online registration for certificate course in the second semester starts at 10:00am, 9 December, 2022 (Friday).

-At the end of the Certificate Course, participants will be able to:
+At the end of the Certificate Course, you will be able to: